chrisb2/pyb_ina219/esp8266/README.md

 # Using the Library on an ESP8266

 On the NodeMCU clone I used to test with I got an out of memory error when trying to import the _ina219_ module, this is due to there being insufficient RAM to compile this module to byte code.
-If you encounter this issue then you can use the frozen byte code as explained below.
+If you encounter this issue then you can use [mpy-cross](https://github.com/micropython/micropython/tree/master/mpy-cross) to create a .mpy file.

 ## Usage